-The word accountability is thrown around constantly in addiction treatment settings.
+Addiction treatment settings constantly use the word ‘accountability.’
 This has been part of historical recovery and Alcoholics Anonymous as well as structured treatment programs including the drug court system.
 Accountability seems to be one of the most important ingredients for long-term recovery.
 It helps assist the addicted individual in efforts to stay on course, verify recovery efforts, and avoid the secrecy that happens with addiction.
 We care a lot about accountability at CeDAR, and this article will discuss some of the clinical data backing up this emphasis.

 It is important to differentiate these concepts, as they function very differently for the individual.
 If someone is saying that they need to ‘hold themselves accountable,’ that implies internal accountability.
 This is a core goal of recovery in that the person is a good steward of their health and fully accepts the limitations of the body and mind.
 A person with good internal accountability demonstrates a mindful approach to recovery.
 They use resources at the right time to help support sobriety and have a good degree of self-honesty.

 External accountability, while not as ‘desirable’ by the addicted individual, is usually what we need to build in the early stages of recovery.
 This involves forces outside of the person helping to verify the sobriety.
-It also encourages behavioral techniques such as rewards or consequences to further promote the desired outcomes.
-External accountability, in many cases, does not require the consent of the addicted individual to be used.
+It also encourages behavioral techniques such as rewards or consequences to further promote the desired outcomes. accountability is useful in many cases does not require the consent of the addicted individual.
 An example of this includes the criminal justice system where participants have a form of mandated sobriety.

 To a lesser degree, accountability is also part of professional monitoring programs such as physician’s health programs or pilot’s program.
 Those examples involve professional licensure and the requirements for the person to meet in order to renew that license.
 Of course, the physician could surrender his or her license and not comply with the external accountability.
 This tends to be the exception rather than the rule (stats show about 15% surrender rather than comply with the mandated sobriety).